John Bruton: Taoiseach (1994–1997)

-Bruton's politics were markedly different from most Irish leaders.
-Whereas most leaders had come from or identified with the independence movement Sinn Féin (in its 1917–22 phase), Bruton identified more with the more moderate Irish Parliamentary Party (IPP) tradition that Sinn Féin had eclipsed at the 1918 general election.
-He hung a picture of IPP leader John Redmond, his political hero, on a wall in his office as Taoiseach, in preference to other figures such as Patrick Pearse.
-But as evidence of Bruton's complexity, he also kept a picture of former Fianna Fáil Taoiseach Seán Lemass, which had been hung there by Reynolds, and which Bruton kept because he viewed Lemass as the best and most reforming Taoiseach in the history of the state.

 Continued developments in the Northern Ireland peace process and his attitude to Anglo-Irish relations came to define Bruton's tenure as Taoiseach.
-In February 1995, he launched the Anglo-Irish 'Framework Document' with the British Prime Minister, John Major.
+In February 1995, he launched the Anglo-Irish 'Framework Document' with the British prime minister, John Major.
 This document outlined new proposed relations between Ireland, Northern Ireland and the United Kingdom.
-Many of Bruton's opponents considered him to be too willing to accommodate unionist demands (in one famous accusation, Albert Reynolds referred to him as "John Unionist").
+Many of Bruton's opponents considered him to be too willing to accommodate unionist demands and Albert Reynolds nicknamed him "John Unionist".
 However, he took a strongly critical position on the British Government's reluctance to engage with Sinn Féin during the IRA's 1994–1997 ceasefire.
 Bruton complained to a local radio reporter in Cork that "I am sick of answering questions about the fucking peace process", for which he later apologised.

-Bruton also established a working relationship with Gerry Adams of Sinn Féin, however both were mutually distrustful of each other.
+Bruton also established a working relationship with Gerry Adams of Sinn Féin, however, both were mutually distrustful of each other.
 The relationship became frayed following the ending of the ceasefire in 1996, resulting in a bomb explosion in London.
 These relations worsened when the IRA killed Jerry McCabe, a member of the Garda Síochána, in a botched post office robbery in County Limerick, and another bomb explosion in Manchester.
 However, Bruton received widespread praise in the Republic for condemning the Royal Ulster Constabulary for yielding to loyalist threats at Drumcree by allowing members of the Orange Order to parade through a nationalist district.
 He stated that the RUC had been neither impartial nor consistent in applying the law.
 His outrage and criticism led to a tense atmosphere between London and Dublin.
-By the time of the 1997 general election Sinn Féin stated that they would prefer a Fianna Fáil led government and the IRA resumed their ceasefire soon after Fine Gael lost the 1997 general election.
+By the time of the 1997 general election, Sinn Féin stated that they would prefer a Fianna Fáil led government and the IRA resumed their ceasefire soon after Fine Gael lost the 1997 general election.